spicy-peppers84/spicy-peppers84.github.io/_posts/2026-9-2-leukemia.md

 <p align="center">
 <img src="../_media/leukemia.webp" alt="leukemia">
 </p>
-<sub>A picture of bone marrow cells from a patient with leukemia</sub>
+<sub>A picture of bone marrow cells from a patient with leukemia.
+Picture from [Britannica](https://www.britannica.com/science/leukemia)</sub>

 ## How frequent is leukemia
 According to a 2015 article by the National Library of Medicine, there are around 2.3 million cases of leukemia.
 In comparison, 2005 had 2 million cases of leukemia indicating there's been a steady growth in new cases per year.